neurodroid/stimfit/doc/sphinx/manual/python.rst

     >>> new_window(get_trace() * get_trace(1))

-**new_window_matrix()**
+* **new_window_matrix()**

-You can pass a 2D-NumPy array to ``new_window_matrix``.
+You can pass a 2D-NumPy array to :func:`stf.new_window_matrix()`.
 The first dimension will be translated into individual traces, the second dimension into sampling points.
 This example will put the current trace and its square root into subsequent traces of a new window:

 ::